mohamedmostafam0/DNS-server/README.md

   - UDP: 1053
   - TCP: 1053

----

 ## Contributing
 Contributions are welcome!
-Please feel free to fork the repository, create branches, and open pull requests.
-For major changes, please open an issue first to discuss the proposed changes.
+Please feel free to fork, create branches, and open pull requests.

----

 ## License

-This project is licensed under the **MIT License**.
+This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

----

 ## Acknowledgments

-- This project is based on the DNS standards defined in **RFC 1034**, **RFC 1035**, and **RFC 2181**.
+- This project is based on the DNS standards defined in RFC 1034, RFC 1035, and RFC 2181.
 - Special thanks to the open-source community for providing tools and libraries that made this project possible.

----

 ## Contact

-For any questions or issues, please open an issue on the [GitHub repository](https://github.com/mohamedmostafam0/dns-server) or contact the maintainer directly.
+For any questions or issues, please open an issue on the GitHub repository or contact the maintainer directly.

 ---

 **Note**: This project is for educational purposes and may not be suitable for production use without further testing and optimization.
 ```

+This `README.md` file provides a comprehensive overview of the DNS server project, including its features, setup instructions, and directory structure.
+It also includes information on how to contribute and contact the maintainer.